saagarjha/saagarjha.github.io/_posts/2019-09-29-making-os-log-public-on-macos-catalina/2019-09-29-making-os-log-public-on-macos-catalina.md

 ## Putting it all together

-With all that done, we can write a simple tool that can update private_data.
+With all that done, we can write a simple tool to update private_data.
 Make sure to run it as root, or it will exit with `KERN_INVALID_ARGUMENT` (== 4).

 ```c
 #include <mach/mach_host.h>